minio/minfs/README.md

 * each mountpoint will have its own cache folders and can be mounted to one bucket
 * rename files
 * use minio configs? .minfs file for keys?
+* should we use a unique file handle for the file in cache?
+That way we can have multiple versions to be uploaded.
+* on first access, copy file to file+handle then upload file+handle